plainC/wondermacros/docs/objects.md

     /* Inherits */              \
     Point__define               \
                                 \
-    OVERLOAD(ColoredPoint,draw) \
+    OVERRIDE(ColoredPoint,draw) \
                                 \
     VAR(read,char*,color)       \
     /**/
 ```

 We place `Point__define` as the first declaration to specify the inheritance.
 Next we declare draw method
-to be overloaded in `ColoredPoint`.
+to be overrided in `ColoredPoint`.
 The last line adds a color property which is read-only.

 ### How to expand the header file of a class